Department of Finance

 - The Master of Science in Finance (MSF) program is designed for students with a quantitative (e.g., STEM*, economics, finance, accounting) undergraduate degree who are seeking to begin a career in the rewarding world of finance.

-- The PhD in Finance program provides rigorous coursework and research opportunities for those students seeking an understanding of the theoretical, conceptual, and managerial foundations of finance.
+- The Ph.D. in Business Administration – Finance program provides rigorous coursework and research opportunities for those students seeking an understanding of the theoretical, conceptual, and managerial foundations of finance.

 In addition, the department supports student involvement in a wide variety of certificate and enrichment programs for those looking to supplement their education.